RammeDon/PigeonPost/README.md

 # PigeonPost
-Email application to send emails to other users of the same application
+Email application for sending emails to other users